Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Stokes curves for the Schr o dinger equation

 Define an \emph{admissible path} to be a path in $\Sigma$ whose projection onto $S$ does intersect the Stokes graph only at poles.

-\begin{proposition}[{\cite[Lemma 2.20]{iwaki2014exact}}] If the endpoints of a path $\beta$ do not project to zeros and if the latter never intersects a saddle, then $\beta$ is a sum of admissible paths. \end{proposition}
+\begin{proposition}[{\cite[Lem.
+2.20]{iwaki2014exact}}] If the endpoints of a path $\beta$ do not project to zeros and if the latter never intersects a saddle, then $\beta$ is a sum of admissible paths. \end{proposition}

-\begin{corollary} If $\beta$ is a sum of admissible paths, then $\int_\beta s^{reg}_{\text{odd}}(z,\eta)dz$ is Borel summable. \end{corollary} In particular, if there is no saddle trajectory, then the normalized WKB solutions are Borel summable.
+\begin{corollary} If $\beta$ is a sum of admissible paths, then $\int_\beta s^{\text{reg}}_{\text{odd}}(z,\eta)\D z$ is Borel summable. \end{corollary} In particular, if there is no saddle trajectory, then the normalized WKB solutions are Borel summable.

-To sum up, fixing an angle $\theta$ gives a Stokes graph which is a spectral network associated to the quadratic differential $\varphi(z)=t_0(z)dz^2$.
-In the complementary regions, the WKB method is Borel summable.
+To sum up, fixing an angle $\theta$ gives a Stokes graph which is a spectral network associated to the quadratic differential $\varphi(z)=t_0(z)\D z^2$ and angle $\theta$.
+In the complementary regions, the formal solutions from the WKB method are Borel summable, hence giving exact analytic solutions to the Schr\"odinger equation.

-This picture stays conjecturally true for higher-order differential equations: the WKB method is Borel summable in the complementary regions of a spectral network.
-Unfortunately the analysis for higher-order differential equations is much harder to carry out.
+This picture stays conjecturally true for higher-order differential equations: the formal solutions from the WKB method are Borel summable in the complementary regions of a spectral network.
+Unfortunately. the analysis for higher-order differential equations is much harder to carry out.
 A more precise statement can be made in the special case of opers, see \Cref{Sec:opers} below.

-There are two interesting phenomena to study: what happens when one crosses a Stokes curve and what happens when we vary $\theta$?
+There are two interesting phenomena to study: what happens when one crosses a Stokes curve and what happens when we vary the angle $\theta$?